-Beginning the first year they report fall enrollment, campuses, including alternative education campuses (AECs), are rated based on the performance of their students.
+Beginning the first year they report fall enrollment, campuses and open enrollment charter schools, including alternative education campuses (AECs), are rated based on the performance of their students.
 To assign accountability ratings, campuses that do not serve any grade level for which the STAAR assessments are administered are paired with campuses in their district that serve students who take STAAR.
 Please see "Chapter 7-Other Accountability System Processes" for information on pairing.